heyqule/enemy_race_manager/README.md

 [>>>>Terran<<<<](https://mods.factorio.com/mod/erm_terran)

 The following races are made by [5hinzou](https://mods.factorio.com/user/5hinzou).
 All hail to him as he did the remaster graphics!
 They have different spawn table and unit properties.
-They can play together with my version, e.g Zerg vs Zerg FFA :)
+They can play together with my version

 * [Zerg - Jormungand Brood](https://mods.factorio.com/mod/erm_zerg_exp)
 * [Protoss - Velari Tribe](https://mods.factorio.com/mod/erm_toss_exp)
 * [Terran - United Earth Directorate](https://mods.factorio.com/mod/erm_terran_exp)

-ERM - Terran Control Tutorial: [https://youtu.be/MzDwGJ3OOGY](https://youtu.be/MzDwGJ3OOGY)

 **Tips on defense:**

 - A LOT OF construction robots and repair kits.
 Automate repair network ASAP.
 Mix all turrets.
 Uranium bullets and flamethrowers are OP.
 - Build multiple layers of turrets and walls in early game.
 Don't bother repairing without automated bot repairs.
 Replace the damage turret with new one and build wall after it destroyed.

 Do you want to create your new race?
-Please refer to this doc [New-Race-DEV-README.md](https://github.com/heyqule/enemy_race_manager/blob/main/doc/New-Race-DEV-README.md) and join my discord for additional help.
+Please refer to this doc [New-Race-DEV-README.md](https://github.com/heyqule/enemy_race_manager/blob/main/doc/2.0-New-Race-Design.md) and join my discord for additional help.

 # New Features